 There are many different brands/types of dog foods sold commercially.
 Some are dry and come in bags.
 These are like biscuits and made of wholegrain cereal with a mix of meat by-products and vegetables.
 This type of food is commonly called kibble, not to be confused with the brand “Kibbles and Bits”.
 Sources that list dog foods by nutritional value usually list kibble at the bottom of their lists.

-There are other types of dog food which are moist and come in cans.
+There are other types of dog food that are moist and come in cans.
 Mixing a can of moist food with some dry food can give your dog a more balanced meal.

 A Good Homemade Meal

 Who doesn’t love a nice, homemade meal?
 And dogs are no different!
 Plus, the best way to know what’s REALLY in your dog’s food is to prepare the food yourself.
 In fact, this is the HEALTHIEST option.
 There are many homemade dog food recipes available online.
 A quick Google search will reveal them.
 You’ll be able to prepare meat and vegetable meals for your pet that are fresh and much more nutritious than what you could ever get from a bag or can.
 But you do need to research this, to make sure you give your dog a meal that is balanced for dogs, not humans.
 It’s best to speak to a vet if you wish to make homemade meals for your dog.

 Do note that your leftover table scraps should NOT be fed to your dog.
 He may keep pawing you or making those hard-to-resist whining noises, or even worse, looking at you with those big puppy dog eyes, while you eat, but generally, the food you eat will not be suitable for your pet’s constitution.

 Do NOT feed your dog chocolate that’s *meant for humans.
 It is poisonous to them and can actually kill them.
 Several other foods are not suitable for dogs.
 Their effects can range from an upset stomach or diarrhea to seizures or death.
 Don’t feed your dog any of these things: